Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Gauge comparisons

 As demonstrated by Pound \emph{et al.}~\cite{PounMerlBara14}, the no-string radiation gauge perturbations possess the singular behavior $h_{\alpha\beta} = O(s^{-1})$, where $s$ is a measure of the geodesic distance from the worldline.
 Consequently, when we decompose perturbation components in terms of $\ell$-modes $h^{\pm,\ell}_{\alpha\beta}$ [in a similar fashion to Eq.~\eqref{eqn:huul}], then we expect $h^{\pm,\ell}_{\alpha\beta} \sim \ell^{0}$ when evaluated at the location of the point-particle source.

 In Fig.~\ref{fig:singular-convergence} we plot the $\ell$-modes of the reconstructed metric perturbations sourced by a point-particle on an orbit defined by $(\hat{a},p,e,x)=(0.9, 8,0,1)$.
-The perturbations are evaluated along the worldline by either taking the radial limit by approaching from the horizon (blue circles), from infinity (oranges $\times$), or from the average of these limits (green diamonds).
-We observe that the non-vanishing components of the IRG and ORG metric perturbations (in the left-most panels) both possess the expected behavior of $h_{\alpha\beta} = O(s^{-1})$ and that the SRG components (in the middle panels) match this singular structure.
+We only include a subset of metric components, but they are representative of the behavior observed in every component of the metric perturbation in each gauge.
+The perturbations are evaluated along the worldline by either taking the radial limit by approaching from the horizon (blue circles), from infinity (orange $\times$), or from the average of these limits (green diamonds).
+We observe that the nonvanishing components of the IRG and ORG metric perturbations (in the left-most panels) both possess the expected behavior of $h_{\alpha\beta} = O(s^{-1})$ and that the SRG components (in the middle panels) match this singular structure.
 This is to be expected.
 From \eqref{eqn:reconstruct}, the SRG perturbation effectively reduces to the average of the ORG and IRG perturbations; consequently, it has the same singular behavior as the no-string radiation gauges.

 On the other hand, we observe that the ARG components (right-most panels) are far more singular, with their $\ell$-modes diverging as $\ell^3$ when approaching the worldline from the horizon or infinity (blue circles and orange $\times$, respectively), suggesting that the no-string ARG perturbations possess the singular behavior $h^{\mathrm{ARG}\pm}_{\alpha\beta} = O(s^{-4})$.
-This highly-singular structure reflects our reconstruction procedures outlined in Eqs.~\eqref{eqn:reconstruct} and \eqref{eqn:hertzInversion}.
+This highly singular structure reflects our reconstruction procedures outlined in Eqs.~\eqref{eqn:reconstruct} and \eqref{eqn:hertzInversion}.
 The reconstruction of the ARG perturbation primarily deviates from the other procedures when computing the Hertz potentials.
-While the Hertz potentials for IRG, ORG, and SRG are related to the Weyl scalars through fourth-order operators, the ARG potentials are related through a single time-derivative.
+While the Hertz potentials for IRG, ORG, and SRG are related to the Weyl scalars through fourth-order operators, the ARG potentials are related through a single time derivative.
 Because derivatives typically increase the singular behavior of a field by one order, we would then expect the ARG Hertz potentials, and likewise the metric perturbation, to be three orders more singular than the IRG, ORG, and SRG solutions, if they are to produce the same Weyl scalars.
 This is exactly what we observe in Fig.~\ref{fig:singular-convergence}.